apache/doris/docs/en/docs/query-acceleration/statistics.md

 - Table_name: The table to which the statistics are dropped.
 It can be a `db_name.table_name` form.
 - Column_name: Specified target column. `table_name` Must be a column that exists in.
 Statistics can only be modified one column at a time.
 - Stat _ name and stat _ value: The corresponding stat name and the value of the stat info.
 Multiple stats are comma separated.
 Statistics that can be modified include `row_count`, `ndv`, `num_nulls` `min_value` `max_value`, and `data_size`.
+- Partition_name: specifies the target partition.
+Must be a partition existing in `table_name`.
+Multiple partitions are separated by commas.

 Example: